Skip to main content

 Tickets & Pricing

-Free admission.
-No tickets required - this is a public garden maintained by the Lincoln Parks and Recreation Department
+Free admission - it's maintained by the Lincoln Parks and Recreation Department

 Best Time to Visit